dsc-courses/dsc80-2024-sp/proj04/index.md

 ### Checkpoint Submission

-As mentioned at the top of this page, this project **does** have a checkpoint, which is worth 2% of your overall grade.
-The checkpoint is due on **Friday, May 24th**, and you _can_ use up to two slip days on it.
+As mentioned at the top of this page, this project **does** have two checkpoints, which is worth 2% of your overall grade.
+The first checkpoint is due on **Friday, May 24th** the second one is due on **Friday, May 31st**, and you _can_ use up to two slip days on it.
 You can submit the checkpoint [here](https://www.gradescope.com/courses/759147/assignments/4503144/) on Gradescope.

 The checkpoint assignment is worth 20 points, and asks you to answer the following questions: